Co-App-Team/backend/.github/CONTRIBUTING.md

 3. `dev` is only merged to `main` on the release day.

 > \[!IMPORTANT\]
 > All features branch need to be merged to `dev`.
-Please avoid merge feature branch to main.
+Please avoid merge feature branch directly to `main`.